cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/stack-failover.md

 ### 3. Traffic

-Use [Failover Groups]({% if page.collection == "maestro" %}/maestro/tutorials/failover-groups.html{% else %}/{{page.collection}}/tutorials/failover-groups.html{% endif %}) to make it easy for you to switch between stacks.
+Use [Failover Groups]({% if page.collection == "maestro" %}/maestro/tutorials/failover-groups.html{% else %}/{{page.collection}}/tutorials/failover-groups.html{% endif %}) to make it easy for you to switch between applications.
 By pointing your domain at the Failover address, you will be able to switch your traffic between stacks at the click of a button.

 ## How to use the failover application